nickwang14/westside-muaythai/content/pages/home.md

 ## Are there any age restrictions to practice muaythai?

 Currently, we don't offer a good setup for children, so we recommend a minimum age of 14 years old.
 We do not have a maximum age limit, but we do require you to sign a safety waiver.
 Please let your instructor know if you have any health concerns regardless of your age!

+## Can I compete?
+How long does it take?

+We love it when members want to take the dive into competition!
+Ask your instructor about timelines and advanced classes for competition.

+You can definitely compete with Westside Muaythai, but note that you're representing our team, so it's up to the coaches' discretions if you're ready skill-wise and preparation-wise for a fight.

+Typically, we recommend that at least 6-8 months of training 3-5 days a week (at a minimum) before competing if you have no martial arts experience.
+Remember that combat sports can be dangerous, so we set these timelines for you safety as well as in respect for the active competitors who put that time and effort in at the gym.